 Your own “edge of the platform” moment where you feel lacking in confidence and self-esteem may be:

-– sitting in the audience about to make a speech in public
+– preparing to make a speech

 – waiting backstage about to perform

 – getting ready to sit professional exams

 – making that career change you’ve always wanted

 – trying something new or taking back up an old hobby

 Make the decision, then ACT ON IT!

 If you are seriously thinking of investing your time and money in coaching services, then you need to know something about the coach and their credentials to see if working with them is the right choice for you.